Yes, take me there

 Pittcon 2026 & ICP Alley Webinar Series

 ICP Alley returned to Pittcon 2026 stronger than ever, and the response confirmed that this hands-on hub has become a must-visit destination for ICP specialists.
-In collaboration with CEM, GFS Chemicals, and Inorganic Ventures, the space provided targeted technical support, real-world troubleshooting, and expert-led sessions tailored to analysts in the field.
+Vistors were provided targeted technical support, real-world troubleshooting, and expert-led sessions tailored to analysts in the field.

-• Stability & Drift: Achieving signal stability and controlling drift in ICP-OES and ICP-MS
+Stability & Drift: Covering practical approaches to achieving stable signals and controlling drift in ICP-OES and ICP-MS.

-• Carryover & Contamination: Improving washout efficiency and data reliability by minimizing carryover and contamination
+Carryover & Contamination: Actionable techniques to improve washout efficiency and data reliability by minimizing carryover and cross-contamination.

-What Attendees Learned: How to select the right acids and standards, optimize your digestion process, match your sample introduction system to your analyzer, and generate clean, defensible data — whether you’re running one sample a day or hundreds.
+Spring Seminar Series: Attendees learned how to select the right acids and standards, optimize your digestion process, match your sample introduction system to your analyzer, and generate clean, defensible data — whether youʼre running one sample a day or hundreds.

 ICP User Meeting 2026 — Brukelen, Netherlands